Hours: Mon-Fri, 9am-5pm

 GWC Home Page

 The primary source of support for UCLA graduate student TAs is the Office of Instructional Development (OID).
-OID runs the TA Training Program and every year holds the TA Conference at the beginning of Fall quarter.
+OID runs the TA Training Program and runs various training workshops as well as a TA Conference at the beginning of Fall quarter.
 Office of Instructional Development (OID) provides information and resources for TAs on its website.
-Here are some quick links to a few of their topics:

 The UCLA Writing Programs Department offers courses and a certificate in Writing Pedagogy.
 E-mail email@example.com for more information about the program.